Personal and Social development

 - Going for Goals

 Kidsafe is a programme that is developed to ensure that children have the confidence and knowledge to keep themselves safe in different contexts.

-We have a Senior Teaching Assistant who delivers the programme in school.
+We have a Senior Teaching Assistant who delivers the programme in school to Year 1 and Year 4.
 We also hold meetings for parents and send out information sheets, so that they can disuss certain topics with their children.